 - How will you deliver the product and close the project?

-A project management plan is composed of many subsidiary plans, for example scope management plan, cost management plan, risk management plan, procurement management plan, etc.
+A project management plan is composed of many subsidiary plans scope management plan, cost management plan, risk management plan, procurement management plan, etc.

-The project management plan is a meta-plan of the project plan, and it is the actual plan which is followed by the project management team to successfully complete the project.
+The project management plan is a meta-plan of the project plan.
+It contains the plan that guides the project management team to complete the project successfully.

 The Difference Between the Project Plan and Project Management Plan

 - The project plan describes the plan broadly with less attention to detail.
-It deals with high level planning.
-On the other hand, the project management plan is described with every possible detail.
+It deals with high-level planning, while the project management plan uses every possible detail.

-- The project plan deals with the “what” part of the project, and the project management plan deals with “how” part of the project.
+- The project plan deals with the “what” part of the project, while the project management plan deals with the “how”.

-- The project plan is a visionary document, it defines the vision.
-The project management plan is executed to achieve the vision.
+- The project plan is a visionary document, while the project management plan is executed to achieve the vision.

 - The project plan gives you the vision to complete the project successfully, while the project management plan defines and develops the system to be used to complete the project successfully.

-These were a few differences between the project plan and project management plan, however, please note that the PMBOK Guide does not differentiate the project plan and project management plan, and therefore this topic is not very important from a PMP exam point of view.
-I have written this blog post because I thought it would be a good read for you, and you should be able to differentiate these two terms if you ever encounter them.
+Please note that the PMBOK Guide does not differentiate between the project plan and project management plan, and therefore, this topic is not very important for the PMP exam.
+I have written this blog post because I thought it would be a good read for you, and you should now be able to differentiate these two terms if you ever encounter them.